biosustain/lifelike/appserver/neo4japp/services/annotations/README.md

 There were plans to drop this, and allow the user to choose on the UI which words they want, so we might need to remove the interval tree in the future.

 ## Enrichment Annotation
 The enrichment table goes through the same annotation pipeline, but with some extra pre and post processing steps.
-We want each cell in the enrichment table to be counted as a `"separate paper"`, this is to avoid overlapping words.
+We want each cell in the enrichment table to be treated as an individual document, this is to avoid overlapping words.
 The overlapping words create an issue because we can potentially lose a word in one cell, because it was part of a longer one in a neighboring cell.

 We want each cell to be counted as a separate paper, but we cannot just send an HTTP request to the PDF parser for each cell - this would take too long.
 So instead, the text in each cell is combined together into one large text string.
 With this, we only need to send one HTTP request.